 While GPS guidance is great for the new era of network-centric warfare, JDAM is still not particularly suited for attacking moving targets.
 To solve this, Boeing developed a laser seeker for JDAM, producing the imaginatively-named Laser JDAM (LJDAM).
 This restores the moving-target capability that Paveway had, as well as giving better precision if the enemy manages to jam GPS.

 Nor is LJDAM the only new variant of JDAM developed in recent years.
 Boeing has also done work on fitting JDAM with folding wings and turning it into a proper glide bomb.
 JDAM-ER, as the project is known, has been acquired by Australia and South Korea, and extends the range of the weapon from around 15 nm (depending on launch altitude) to as much as 40 nm, giving a standoff weapon at very low cost.
-The US military has not bought JDAM-ER, but they have spent money on improved fuzes.
+The US military has been slow to buy JDAM-ER, but they have spent money on improved fuzes.
 One of these is the Hard Target Void Sensing Fuze (HTVSF).
 Traditionally, penetration bombs were fitted with simple delay fuzes, but if the material the bomb had to pierce was different from what the targeteers expected, the bomb would go off in the wrong place.
 The HTVSF takes the guesswork out of this by detecting when it has entered a void.
 It is so sophisticated that it can bet set to go off in the second floor of a five-floor underground bunker, and it’s also reprogrammable in the air in case missions change on the fly.

 Another recent addition to JDAM’s capability is the mating of JDAM to the Quickstrike aerial mine.
 This is a fuze kit for an iron bomb which, when dropped into the ocean, will detect ships passing overhead and go off.
 JDAM is an important addition to Quickstrike, as it gives minelaying aircraft the ability to drop from high altitude at a substantial standoff and allows the mines to be placed precisely for maximum effectiveness, as well as ease of clearance when the war is over.
+For reasons that are not entirely clear, the focus seems to be on Quickstrike-ER, a JDAM-ER kit with Quickstrike fuzing, which should also give JDAM-ER capability to platforms it is integrated on.

 While JDAM may be the mainstay of American strike capability today, it's not suitable for all targets.
 Specifically, it produces a single explosion in a specific location, which is great for point targets, but less useful against a vehicle park or infantry camp.
 Those targets could be blanketed in JDAMs, but it would be easier and more effective to use lots and lots of even smaller explosives instead.
 We'll look at the bombs designed to do that next time.

 1 Laser designators each have a specific “code” which is set into the bombs they drop, allowing multiple LGBs to be used at the same time.
-However, the number that can be used at once was still limited by how many designators are available.
+However, the number that can be used at once was still limited by how many designators are available. ⇑

-2 Circular Error Probable, the radius where half the bombs will land within
+2 Circular Error Probable, the radius where half the bombs will land within ⇑

-3 Then-year dollars.
+3 Then-year dollars. ⇑

-4 The military term for getting as many planes as possible over the target at once.
+4 The military term for getting as many planes as possible over the target at once. ⇑

 Comments